tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 *High Availability and Audit Table*

-1. If our solution was SQL Server, what could WWI have done with the audit table when it filled up?
+1. If our solution were SQL Server, what could WWI have done with the audit table when it filled up?

 2. What are the SQL Server options for high availability?